laravel/docs/eloquent.md

     // Retrieve the flight by the attributes, or instantiate a new instance...
     $flight = App\Flight::firstOrNew(['name' => 'Flight 10']);

+#### `updateOrCreate`

-You may also come across situations where you want to update a model or create a new model if none exists.
+You may also come across situations where you want to update an existing model or create a new model if none exists.
 Laravel provides an `updateOrCreate` method to do this in one step.
-Like the `newOrCreate` method, `updateOrCreate` persists the model, so there's no need to call `save()`.
+Like the `newOrCreate` method, `updateOrCreate` persists the model, so there's no need to call `save()`:

-    // If there's already a flight from Oakland to San Diego, set the price to $99.
+    // If there's a flight from Oakland to San Diego, set the price to $99.
-    // If not, create one.
+    // If no matching model exists, create one.
     $flight = App\Flight::updateOrCreate(
-        ['departure' => 'Oakland', 'destination'=>'San Diego'],
-        ['price' => 99]
+        ['departure' => 'Oakland', 'destination' => 'San Diego'], ['price' => 99]
     );